wkhere/stackless/Doc/library/tkinter.ttk.rst

       Query or sets dynamic values of the specified option(s) in *style*.

-      Each key in kw is an option and each value should be a list or a tuple (usually) containing statespecs grouped in tuples, or list, or something else of your preference.
-A statespec is compound of one or more states and then a value.
+      Each key in *kw* is an option and each value should be a list or a tuple (usually) containing statespecs grouped in tuples, lists, or some other preference.
+A statespec is a compound of one or more states and then a value.

       An example may make it more understandable::